notice writing

 • Heading – This highlights the subject of the notice.
 It briefly conveys the purpose of the notice, giving readers a clear idea of what to expect in the content.

 • Body – The main section of the notice should be concise, clear, and informative.
-Only relevant details should be included, typically written in a formal tone and passive voice.
+Only relevant details should be included, typically written formally and in a passive voice.

 • Signature and Designation – Conclude the notice with the signature and designation (in capital letters) of the person responsible for issuing it.
 This adds authenticity and lets readers know who is accountable for the information provided.